 - Intended as a supplement to a homeschool curriculum, it’s more than just a math book.
 Tracing the history of mathematics principles and theory, it includes stories and tips showing math to be practical for everyday use.
 It also uses many examples of mathematics from the Bible and explains the timekeeping methods used in biblical times.

 - You can use Exploring the World of Mathematics as a break from the regular math routine, and your student will still be doing math!

 - Basic mathematical principles including some simple algebra, geometry, and scientific math,

 - Math involving time, the seasons, and measurement

 - Over 150 illustrations and diagrams.

-Physics equations and formulas are kept to a minimum.
-The author starts with the simple and goes on to the complex, and the development is somewhat historical in nature, but is intended to be an introductory book for beginning physics students.
+- Physics equations and formulas are kept to a minimum.
+The author starts with the simple and goes on to the complex, and the development is somewhat historical in nature but is intended to be an introductory book for beginning physics students.
 Material of a more difficult nature is found in sidebars entitled “For More Study.”

-Exploring the World of Biology
+- Download a Sample of Exploring the World of Physics

-Exploring the World of Chemistry
+- Download a Sample of Exploring the World of Chemistry

 Labs can be added to the course if desired.
 On your student’s transcript, the description “with Lab” may be added to the course title if the student completes about 30 hours of lab work.
 Here is a suggested list of lab kits and supplies: